- Superb comfort

 Aesthetics of the Quest 4D 3 GTX

 When I first opened the box, I thought it was a nice looking boot without blowing my mind.
-I went for all black versions as I like to keep my boots clean and thought that the darker color would show dirt a bit less than the alternatives.
+I went for all black versions as I like to keep my boots clean and thought that the darker colour would show dirt a bit less than the alternatives.

 I felt they were slightly narrower around the mid-section than the previous boots I’ve owned.
 So those of you with really wide feet might not find them that comfortable.
 However, I’m sure the boot will relax after a bit of use and the toe section is nice, plenty of room to allow for ample toe wiggle.